Healthy Heart Hot Tip #32 - A healthy breakfast gives everyone a great start to the day. Try toast, porridge and/or a fruit smoothie.

 The Healthy Heart Award emphasises the positive impact of early childhood nutrition and physical activity on children’s current and future health and development.
 Establishing healthy habits in early childhood provides a foundation for lifelong health and well-being.

 We trust you will fully support our involvement in this exciting programme, as your assistance and contribution will help us to achieve our goal.
-Visiting Teachers will support educators and nannies in actively promoting a healthy approach with children through active movement and nutrition as part of their home base setting.
+Visiting Teachers will support educators in actively promoting a healthy approach with children through active movement and nutrition as part of their home base setting.
 Please look out for further updates and fun snippets in our Wild Things newsletters and on EDUCA.

-If you would like to know more about the details of the healthy Heart Award for Early Childhood Education: Tohu Manawa Ora – Kōhungahunga, visit www.heartfoundation.org.nz, or feel free to talk to your Visiting Teacher, educator or nanny directly.
+If you would like to know more about the details of the healthy Heart Award for Early Childhood Education: Tohu Manawa Ora – Kōhungahunga, visit www.heartfoundation.org.nz, or feel free to talk to your Visiting Teacher, educator directly.

 From the Wild things Team: Debbie, Jan, Kathryn & Susan"